-Students are facing increasing pressures to choose the right college major.
+Students are facing increasing pressures to pick the right college major.
 Whether it’s your parents, your teachers, or your peers, you’ll likely be getting plenty of questions surrounding your choice of college and major.
 “What’s your chosen major?”
 “What are your future career prospects with that major?”
 Everyone seems to have an opinion on the matter.

 Choosing a college major can be a stressful period in your life, but it doesn’t have to be.
 At the end of the day, you need to choose an option that is right for you.
-By taking the time to understand better what you’re good at and what you enjoy doing, as well as researching the job prospects, you can find a college major that suits you.
+By taking the time to understand better what you’re good at and what you enjoy doing, as well as researching the job prospects, you can pick a college major that suits you.

 What are you good at?
 What do you enjoy doing?